zVeqsxy/Basic-File-Encryption/README.md

 - The Files in the directory **`Basic-File-Encryption`** are automatically excluded from encryption and decryption operations to prevent accidental modification.
 - If the specified file or directory does not exist or the path is invalid, an error message will be displayed.
 - If the provided password during decryption does not match the stored password hash, an error message will be displayed.

+## Contributing

+Contributions to this project are welcome.
+If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

+## Contact

+For any inquiries or questions, please contact [Mohamad Kanoua](mailto:Reyhamudi609@gmail.com).